Lulu04/Give-Your-Voice/README.md

 # Screenshots
 The main window with the project tree view and the audio edition at the bottom
 ![The main window with the project tree view and the audio edition at the bottom](https://github.com/Lulu04/Give-Your-Voice/blob/main/screenshot/01main.png)

-Background noise analysis before recording voice
+Background noise analisys before recording voice
 ![Background noise analisys before recording voice](https://github.com/Lulu04/Give-Your-Voice/blob/main/screenshot/02recording.png)

 The mixer window where you produce the MP3 files
 ![The mixer window where you produce the MP3 files](https://github.com/Lulu04/Give-Your-Voice/blob/main/screenshot/03mixer.png)